seanpringle/goomwwm/goomwwm.md

 	goomwwm -titlefont sans-14:medium

 -titlebar
-:	Height in pixels of a window title bar (default: 0).
+:	Height in pixels of a window title bar or on/off (default: off).

 	goomwwm -titlebar 18
+	goomwwm -titlebar on
+	goomwwm -titlebar off

+	The **on** argument will auto-calculate titlebar height based on **-titlebarfont**.

 -titlebarfont
 :	Xft font name for use by window title bars (default: sans-10).